-If there's a limit to how much Bruce Campbell one can get,
+If there's a limit to how much Bruce Campbell one can get, I don't want to know about it.

 For some time now, I've been working towards a month-long Halloween horror movie marathon, though not always consciously.
 I've never been a huge horror movie buff, but Halloween always seemed the perfect time to get caught up on all the gore, paranoia, exploration of taboo subject matter, and affronts to basic human decency that defined the genre and added to the rich cultural tapestry that we all know and love/fear.
 So it became an annual tradition of mine to line up a roster of films to watch on that most unholy of holidays that everyone seems to enjoy more than Christmas but can't fully admit to just yet.
 Slowly, that concept expanded to declaring October open season for absorbing all manner of murders, disembowelings, deranged psychos, hauntings, possessions, zombies, and monstrosities of all stripes through the magic of movies.